 What Cage is saying when he does something like this is that "anything can be music."
 The fact that he is presenting it to you magically transforms it from a random event and makes it music!

-This idea actually started in the art world with a man named Marcel Duchamp.
-He started to question the very nature of art by taking already made objects and putting them into art galleries.
+This idea actually started in the art world with the work of Marcel Duchamp.
+He started to question the very nature of art by taking already-made objects and putting them into art galleries.
 In 1913 he combined a bicycle part with a stool for his sculpture "Bicycle Wheel."

 and a few years later he made his most provocative gesture by taking a urinal from a bathroom, painting a fake signature on it, and calling it "Fountain."